astro313/FirstYear/mod1/response.md

   other SMGs otherwise the comparisons are meaningless]

-> We added notes in the caption of Table 4 to recap all assumptions used in deriving these quantities.
+> We added notes in the caption of Table 4 to recap all assumptions used in deriving these quantities, as suggested.

 6:
 - Section 5: why do the authors cherry-pick these 2 SMGs to make